lclem/lia/src/part1/Hilbert.lagda.md

 * Proof pearl @CaiKaposiAltenkirch:2015 for propositional logic.
 * modal logic S5 @Bentzen:arXiv:2019.

-# Hilbert's style proof system
+# Hilbert-style proof system

-We present a Hilbert's style proof system to establish tautologies of propositional logic.
+We present a Hilbert-style proof system to establish tautologies of propositional logic.
 The proof system consists of several *axioms* and a single *inference rule*.

 ```